anniehedgpeth/inspec-workshop/README.md

 # Example InSpec Profile

-This example shows the implementation of an InSpec [profile](../../docs/profiles.rst).
+This was an exercise to practice building a profile of InSpec controls based on [Nathen Harvey's InSpec Workshop](https://github.com/chef-training/workshops/tree/master/InSpec).